kean/NukeUI/README.md

 A comprehensive solution for displaying lazily loaded images on Apple platforms.

 It uses [Nuke](https://github.com/kean/Nuke) for loading images and has all customization options you can possibly imagine.
-It also supports animated GIFs rendering thanks to [Gifu](https://github.com/kaishin/Gifu) and caching and displayng short videos as a more efficient alternative to GIF.
+It also supports animated GIFs rendering thanks to [Gifu](https://github.com/kaishin/Gifu).

 The library contains two types: